+Possible Canopy

-Possible Canopy Expanding the urban forest in Paramount will require making more spaces for trees in the City.
-Existing infrastructure and policy constraints lead to a narrow In addition to measuring Existing Tree Canopy, definition of 'right tree' and a shortage of 'right the 2016 Los Angeles Tree Canopy Assessment places.'
-Squeezing more trees into a physical and identified Possible Tree Canopy.
-Possible Tree regulatory landscape that had not been designed Canopy measures places where it is theoretically to accommodate them will result in a small and possible to plant trees, based on land use.
-Possible sparse urban forest.
-Fortunately, there are many tree canopy is further split into two categories: opportunities for Paramount to modify policies Vegetated Possible Canopy and Hardscape Possible and infrastructure to support a thriving urban forest.
-Canopy.
+In addition to measuring Existing Tree Canopy, the 2016 Los Angeles Tree Canopy Assessment identified Possible Tree Canopy.
+Possible Tree Canopy measures places where it is theoretically possible to plant trees, based on land use.
+Possible tree canopy is further split into two categories: Vegetated Possible Canopy and Hardscape Possible Canopy.
 Vegetation Possible Canopy measures the proportion of land that is currently permeable, but not planted with trees, encompassing grass, shrub, and bare soil land use classifications.
 Hardscape Possible Canopy measures the proportion of land that is currently paved, but is not developed with buildings or roads, encompassing the "other paved surfaces" land use classification.
 These analyses give insight into where opportunities exist to increase tree canopy in Paramount.